2014-2015 Exchange Information

 Averages $8,000-$10,000 per semester, depending on Plan and

 location of exchange (less for mid-West or California schools).

 go on Plan A and receive financial aid from their host

 schools (most other NSE schools have less expensive tuition than

 UHM).
-Financial aid will also be available
+Financial aid and use of UHM scholarships is also available

 for Plan B. Even if you have never received financial aid

 before, you may be eligible.
 It is important to process

 applications early (FAFSA by February 12), listing all schools

 UHM participants may